DattaSohel/-ATM-Interface-in-Java-Console-Based-Application-/README.md

 # ATM-Interface-in-Java-Console-Based-Application
 <hr>

 ATM interface in Java involves implementing a simple menu-driven application that allows users to perform basic banking operations such as checking their balance, depositing money, withdrawing money, and exiting the application.

+The ATM Interface in Java is a console-based application designed to simulate the basic operations of an ATM.
+This project includes functionalities such as user authentication, balance inquiry, deposit, withdrawal, and transaction history.
+It is an excellent demonstration of core Java concepts such as classes, methods, arrays, loops, and exception handling.
+This project serves as a practical exercise for applying object-oriented programming principles in real-world scenarios.

 **Class Definition:**
 <hr>